-- New Member dues are payable when the new Member’s application is submitted.
+- Annual Member dues are payable by October 1st , or at time when a new Member application is submitted.

-- Dues for a given calendar year are set by October 31st of the prior year by the Board of Governors.
+- Dues for the October deadline are set by April 1st by the Board of Governors.

 - The Board of Governors may waive membership dues to suit the needs of the Corporation.

 - Termination – Members may terminate their status as such by written resignation at any time.
 Resignation will not entitle one to a refund of membership dues.
 A Member’s current membership shall terminate if the annual renewal due Oct 1st is not paid by November 1st.

 The fiscal year of this Corporation shall be from the first day of January in each year to the last day of December in each year, inclusive.

 A. General Powers.
 Except as may otherwise be provided by law or by its certificate of incorporation, the business and affairs of the Corporation shall be managed by or under the direction of the Board of Governors, which shall be, and shall possess all the powers of, the ” governing body ” of the Corporation under the General Corporations Law of the State of Delaware (” DGCL “).
 The Governors shall act only as a Board of Governors, and the individual Governors shall have no power as such.
 [DGCL Sec.
 141(a) ]